How Many Calories Do Squats Burn?

 The squat is one of the most effective exercises for burning calories and building strength at the same time.
 Because squats use large muscle groups, they naturally increase calorie burn, making them a popular choice for fat loss and conditioning workouts.
 Many people ask the same question: how many calories do squats burn, and does weight, intensity, or workout style really matter?

-n this guide, you’ll learn how squats affect energy output, how body weight influences results, and how to estimate energy use with a simple calculator-style method
+In this guide, you’ll learn how squats affect energy output, how body mass influences results, and how to estimate energy use with a simple calculator-style method

 How Body Weight Influences Squat Energy Demand